Sky High Saunders

 Sky High Saunders (aka Skyhigh Saunders and Sky-High Saunders)is a 1927 American silent action film directed by Bruce M. Mitchell.
 The film stars Al Wilson (playing both "Sky-High" Saunders and his twin brother, Michael Saunders), Elsie Tarron and Frank Rice.
 Sky High Saunders was one of a series of films that showcased the exploits of the stunt pilots in Hollywood.

 Plot

-While searching for his twin brother, Michael Saunders (Al Wilson), whom his family believes was killed in combat, "Sky-High" Saunders discovers a gang of aircraft smugglers.
-The leader, George Delatour (Bud Osborne), is in love with schoolteacher Helen Leland (Elsie Tarron), whom Sky-High saves from the smuggler's unwelcome attentions, knocking him unconscious in a fight.
+While searching for his twin brother, Michael Saunders, whom his family believes was killed in combat, "Sky-High" Saunders discovers a gang of aircraft smugglers.
+The leader, George Delatour, is in love with schoolteacher Helen Leland, whom Sky-High saves from the smuggler's unwelcome attentions, knocking him unconscious in a fight.

 Mistaking Sky-High for Michael, Delatour seeks to get even but is convinced that he has been "seeing things."
 On the trail of the smugglers, Sky-High shoots down his brother's aircraft; Michael dies in his arms.

 Sky-High keeps a rendezvous with the gang, disguised as his brother, and with aid from Army aircraft he dynamites their mountain stronghold while dealing with Delatour on the wings of his aircraft.
 Sky-High even ends up with his brother's girlfriend.